Who We Are

-In response, the university has established both a way for Lesley community members to report incidents of bias they've experienced and a systematic approach for responding to the harm these incidents have on our students and employees.
+In response, the university has established a way for Lesley community members to report incidents of bias they've experienced and a systematic approach for the university to respond to the harm these incidents have on our students and employees.
 The Bias Education & Response Team is central to this important work.

 What We Do

 The Bias Education & Response Team responds to reported incidents of bias that have impacted members of the Lesley community.
 This process is not an investigation, but rather a conversation with the individuals involved.
 We want to understand the issue at the core of the incident, provide support, and explore pathways for growth and understanding.
-We also work to increase awareness of critical issues, facilitate education and growth, create community, and help to build and restore relationships.
+We work to increase awareness of critical issues, facilitate learning, create community, and help to build and restore relationships.

 Our Work Includes: